scalar/scalar/documentation/configuration.md

 }
 ```

-Or specify a custom function to sort the tags:
+Or specify a custom function to sort the tags.

+> Note: Most of our integrations pass the configuration as JSON and you can’t use custom sort functions there.
+It will work in Vue, Nuxt, React, Next and all integrations that don’t need to pass the configuration as a JSON string.

 ```js
 {